pluggdapps/pagd/README.rst

   - To interpret raw-html, python-lxml_ needs to be installed.
   - If you need source code highlighting in your rst text, pygments_ and docutils_ needs to be installed.
+  - To template with jinja2 or mako corresponding packages need to be installed.

 - **Status:** Core design stable.
 Not expected to change.